 - His Name Is...: While he does reveal that Death and Eibon were associates, he's killed by Sid before he can reveal to Kid who exactly Eibon was.

 - Jiggle Physics: Whenever he moves fast, his entire suit jiggles about

 - Laughably Evil: Fisher is EXREMELY hard to take seriously until he drops his goofy attitude to reveal Eibon's connection to Death.

 - Outside-Context Villain: He's a scuba diver assassin on a train speeding through the desert.

 - Softspoken Sadist: his voice becomes calm and serious when he reveals that Death and Eibon were partners in some way at some point, the shift is quite jarring considering how eccentric Fisher was up until then.

 An ogre in a suit that resides in Soul after he's infected by the black blood.
 Constantly tries to tempt him into tapping into the power.

-- Adaptational Villainy: Attempted this in the anime by trying to take over Soul's body the more he used the Black Blood's power.
+- Adaptational Villainy: In the anime he tries to take over Soul's body the more he used the Black Blood's power.
 This was due to the fact the manga hadn't ended yet and the showrunners wanted to do something with him.